cpraveen/cpraveen.github.io/comp/spack.md

 ## Compiling deal.II using spack packages

 If you want to compile deal.II on your own, then I have a cmake configure script [here](https://raw.githubusercontent.com/cpraveen/cfdlab/master/bin/dealii_spack.sh).

+> Again, remove miniforge and anaconda from your `PATH` before compiling deal.II.